 The proposed Champlain Hudson Power Express is a 330-mile long high voltage submarine power cable linking one-billion watts of Canadian generated hydroelectricity to New York City.
+This line would be constructed and operated by Transmission Developers Inc. (TDI) a partner of the Blackstone Group.

 On April 22, 2019, New York City Mayor Bill DiBlasio announced a Green New Deal for the City which includes Hydro-Quebec power from Canada.
 In a simultaneous press release, Hydro-Quebec embraced the chance to get the stalled CHPE project going.